bastianraschke/vibelightgateway/README.md

 # VibeLight Gateway

 The [VibeLight Gateway](https://sicherheitskritisch.de/2016/03/cooles-rgb-led-stimmungslicht-diy-steuerbar-mit-smartphone-app/) transforms your Raspberry Pi to a cool ambiance light gateway.
-It allows to control WS2812B RGB-LEDs with your smartphone, tablet computer or normal desktop.
+It allows to control WS2812B RGB-LED with your smartphone, tablet computer or normal desktop.
 By default the system provides some cool effects like:

 - Ambiance light (choose between 16 million colors)
 - Rainbow effect